Pandey-Shishir/greenhouse-rl-controller/README.md

 ### Why PPO beats Q-Learning

-Q-Learning stores a lookup table of 64 states (binary: each variable either in or out of optimal range).
+Q-Learning stores a lookup table of 729 states (ternary: each variable is too low, optimal, or too high — giving 3⁶ = 729 combinations).
 It cannot generalise to situations it has not seen during training.
 PPO uses a neural network (7 → 64 → 64 → 6, tanh activation) that takes continuous sensor values directly and generalises across the full state space.
 The improvement from 312 to 818 mean reward demonstrates this concretely.

 ### Edge AI deployment